kiharalab/GO2Sum/README.md

 ```
 Each row should correspond to a single protein and its associated GO IDs.
 The first column should contain the protein name, and the second column should contain a semicolon-separated list of GO IDs.

-`Sample input file named test1.tab and test.tab is provided in the test/ directory for ur reference.`
+`Sample input files named test1.tab and test.tab is provided in the test/ directory for ur reference.`

 #### 6.2 Run the script using the following command
 ```